Sustainability Application Requirements

 - TOEFL or IELTS score

-The goal of program is to provide an integrated learning environment that emphasizes sustainability as a unique, systemic discipline.
+The goal of the Master of Arts and Master of Science programs is to provide an integrated learning environment that emphasizes sustainability as a unique, systemic discipline.
 To meet that end, the program works within the following framework and related program level objectives:

 - Holistic - The program is interdisciplinary and focused on whole systems.